sap-tutorials/How-Tos/tutorials/2017/02/codejam-gettingstarted-hxe/codejam-gettingstarted-hxe.md

 [ACCORDION-BEGIN [Step 11: Personalize HXE](Personalize HXE)]

-The following tutorials and blogs are just some optional items to help you understand your HXE install and personalize it a bit to suit you.
+The following tutorials and blogs are just some optional items to help you understand your SAP HANA, express edition install and personalize it a bit to suit you.

 - [Custom Login Screen](https://blogs.sap.com/2016/10/31/customize-my-hxe/)
 - [`Changing the Default landing page`](https://blogs.sap.com/2016/11/22/hxe-customizing-the-landing-page/)